BitcoinDesign/Guide/guide/payments/send.md

 - **Coin selection** — Which coins/inputs to use (optional)
 - **Fee settings** — Prioritize fast confirmation or low cost (optional)

-The order of configuration for the payment can be tailored to your use case.
-For example, you may make the sender set the amount before the address is entered.
+You can tailor the configuration's order for the payment.
+For example, you may make users set the amount before they enter the address.

 ## Get the recipient address
-To send a payment on the Bitcoin blockchain we need the recipient's address.
+To send a payment on the Bitcoin blockchain, we need the recipient's address.
 Since Bitcoin [addresses](https://bitcoin.design/guide/glossary/#address) are long and seemingly random, they are best shared by copying and pasting in plain text, as a [payment link](https://bitcoin.design/guide/foundations/wallet-interoperability/#payment-links), or as a scannable [QR Code](https://bitcoin.design/guide/foundations/wallet-interoperability/#qr-codes).

 This is easily accomplished by generating a new address in the receiving wallet application, then sharing it with the sender.
 If the sender and receiver are together at the time, scanning the receivers address as a QR code will be easy, but if they are not, they can send the address as text in any regular communication tool like email, sms etc.